Characteristic measures for language stable subshifts: Introduction

 is finite, then $X$ has a characteristic measure. \item If there exists a closed subshift $Y\subseteq X$ that supports an $\Aut(Y)$-characteristic measure and there are only finitely many $Z\subseteq X$ such that $(Y,\sigma)$ is topologically conjugate to $(Z,\sigma)$, then $X$ has a characteristic measure. \end{enumerate} We discuss the first two methods further in Section~\ref{sec:background}; properties~\eqref{it:three} and~\eqref{it:four} are implicit in the literature and are described in Lemmas~\ref{lem:measurable} and~\ref{lem:topological}.
 In light of Frisch and Tamuz's theorem, listed as the method~\eqref{it:two}, determining whether every symbolic system has a characteristic measure comes down to developing techniques for finding characteristic measures in symbolic systems of positive entropy.

 Our main result gives a large class of symbolic systems, containing numerous systems of positive entropy, that admit characteristic measures.
 To define this class, we introduce a new condition called language stability (see Section~\ref{section:main}).
-This condition is defined by considering the words that do not appear in the language of the system, and placing restrictions on the frequency with which such ``forbidden words'' arise.
-We show language stability guarantees the existence of a characteristic measure: \begin{theorem} Every language stable subshift supports a characteristic measure. \end{theorem} In fact we deduce (see Corollary~\ref{cor:language-stable}) that the characteristic measure we find is a measure of maximal entropy for the subshift.
-Furthermore, in Section~\ref{sec:generic} we show that the set of language stable subshifts is generic, in a strong sense.
+An arbitrary shift can be approximated from the outside by shifts of finite type, and the class of language stable shifts are those that are approximated, infinitely often, faster than the expected rate.
+This definition is characterized by considering the words that do not appear in the language of the system, and placing restrictions on the frequency with which such new forbidden words arise.
+The class of language stable systems includes many well-studied systems, including numerous zero entropy systems such as the Sturmian systems, and numerous positive entropy systems, such as the shifts of finite type.
+However this class also contains many more systems: in Section~\ref{sec:generic} we show that the set of language stable subshifts is generic, in a strong sense.
 We show that the language stable shifts are a dense $G_{\delta}$, with respect to the Hausdorff topology, in both the space of all subshifts with a fixed alphabet and in the subspace of positive entropy subshifts with a fixed alphabet.